Macbeth is a prime example of a violent Jacobean drama.

 If the brutal killing of Macduff’s young son is not there simply to satisfy the bloodthirsty taste of the audience then what was it about?
 We are used to that scene being there but try and imagine an audience seeing it for the first time.
 What a shock it must have been, given that most members of the audience had little children and the worst thing they would have been able to imagine would have been the murder of one of them.
 That scene has been familiar for four centuries but it still shocks when we see it on the stage.

 The text of Macbeth is infused with blood: Shakespeare uses the word more than forty times.
-Putting it very simply, the play is about Macbeth’s ambition to be king, and having trod a bloody path to realise that he now finds it to have been a hollow and empty enterprise.
+Putting it very simply, the play is about Macbeth’s ambition to be king (read some of the many Macbeth ambition quotes), and having trod a bloody path to realize that he now finds it to have been a hollow and empty enterprise.
 His attempt to cover up his route to the throne and simply to survive as king involves increasingly desperate acts of violence, and a lot more blood, as he sets about eliminating his opposition.

 This scene occurs right in the middle of the play – the apex of a structure that leads up to it, with the audience on Macbeth’s side, and follows it with our horror at what a villain he is, allowing us to rejoice in his defeat – another violent act in which he is beheaded, and his head displayed onstage.
 Shakespeare has manipulated our response and turned us completely.
 The scene depicting the brutal killing of a child takes us away from our support for Macbeth, leading us to an appalled sense of horror at his actions.

 The scene is central in every way.
 The scenes immediately adjacent to it reflect each other, and it goes back to the beginning and forwards to the end of the play in that way, the scenes before that scene and after it reflecting each other at every step, all pointing to that supreme act of violence.